takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 ## Extra: Directed graph
-This is a directed graph [[2]](#footnote2) that represents the structural elements and their relationships, associated with the Booking context and the Transport network context.
+This is a directed graph [*2](#footnote2) that represents the structural elements and their relationships, associated with the Booking context and the Transport network context.
 This graph allows you to view the relationships between elements in various layouts.

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/directed_graph/directed_graph.html" title="Directed graph of structural elements and their relationships"><img src="./directed_graph/directed_graph.jpg" /></a>

-<sub><a id="footnote2">[2]</a> If you want to create this directed graph yourself, [Astah Professional/UML](https://astah.net/download) and the [m+ plug-in](https://sites.google.com/view/m-plus-plugin/download) are required.</sub>
+<sub><a id="footnote2">*2</a>: To create this directed graph on your own, [Astah Professional/UML](https://astah.net/download) and the [m+ plug-in](https://sites.google.com/view/m-plus-plugin/download) are required.</sub>

 ## References